ryugen-io/kitchN/README.md

 ---

+## 🛡️ Robustness

+Kitchn enforces a **Single Instance Policy** using OS-level file locking (`flock`).
+This ensures that only one instance manages the pantry or system configuration at a time, preventing database corruption and conflicts.

+-   **Automatic Cleanup**: If Kitchn crashes, the kernel releases the lock immediately.
+-   **Non-Blocking**: A second instance will fail immediately with a clear error message instead of hanging.
+-   **Debug Exception**: The debug viewer (`kitchn --debug`) is exempt and can run in parallel.

+---

 ##  Ingredients (`.ing`)

 An **Ingredient** is a single TOML file that teaches Kitchn how to theme a specific application.
 Ingredients are **ingested** into the `PastryDB` upon installation, meaning you don't need to keep the original files.